-115.2 Temporary use and occupancy: Upon request of the holder of a permit, the building official may issue a temporary certificate of use and occupancy for a building, or part thereof, before the entire work covered by the permit has been completed, provided such portion or portions may be occupied safely prior to full completion of the building.

-115.3 Contents of certificate: When a building is entitled thereto, the building official shall issue a certificate of use and occupancy after written application.
+- 115.1.
+When required: Any building or structure constructed under this code shall not be used until a certificate of use and occupancy has been issued by the building official. - 115.2.
+Temporary use and occupancy: The holder of a permit may request the building official to issue a temporary certificate of use and occupancy for a building, or part thereof, before the entire work covered by the permit has been completed.
+The temporary certificate of use and occupancy may be issued provided the building official determines that such portion or portions may be occupied safely prior to full completion of the building. - 115.3.
+Contents of certificate: When a building is entitled thereto, the building official shall issue a certificate of use and occupancy.
 The certificate shall state the purpose for which the building may be used in its several parts.
 When the certificate is issued, the building shall be deemed to be in compliance with the USBC.
-The certificate of use and occupancy shall specify the use group, the type of construction, the occupancy load in the building and all parts thereof, the edition of the USBC under which the building permit was issued, and any special stipulations, conditions and modifications.

-115.4 Changes in use and occupancy: A building hereafter changed from one use group to another, in whole or in part, whether or not a certificate of use and occupancy has heretofore been issued, shall not be used until a certificate for the changed use group has been issued by the building official.
-Any use which was not discontinued during the process of change shall be discontinued within 30 days after the completion of the use group change unless the required certificate therefor is secured from the building official.
+The certificate of use and occupancy shall specify the use group, the type of construction, the occupancy load in the building and all parts thereof, the edition of the USBC under which the building permit was issued, and any special stipulations, conditions and modifications. - 115.4.
+Changes in use and occupancy: A building hereafter changed from one use group to another, in whole or in part, whether or not a certificate of use and occupancy has heretofore been issued, shall not be used until a certificate for the changed use group has been issued.

-115.5 Existing buildings: An existing building that was not subject to the USBC when constructed shall not be prevented from continued use.
-Upon written request from the owner or the owner's agent, the building official shall issue a certificate of use and occupancy for an existing building provided there are no violations of Volume II of the USBC and the use of the building has not been changed.
+115.5.
+Existing buildings: A building constructed prior to the USBC shall not be prevented from continued use.
+The building official shall issue a certificate of use and occupancy upon written request from the owner or the owner's agent, provided there are no violations of Volume II of the USBC and the use of the building has not been changed.

-SECTION 116.0 LOCAL BOARD OF BUILDING CODE APPEALS
+SECTION 116.0.
+LOCAL BOARD OF BUILDING CODE APPEALS.

-116.1 Local Board of Building Code Appeals: Each local government shall have a local Board of Building Code Appeals to act on applications for appeals as required by § 36-105 of the Code of Virginia; or it shall enter into an agreement with the governing body of another county or municipality or with some other agency, or a State agency approved by the Virginia Department of Housing and Community Development.

-116.1.1 Separate divisions: The local Board of Building Code Appeals may be divided into two or more separate divisions to consider appeals relating to separate areas of regulation of the Uniform Statewide Building Code.
+- 116.1.
+Local Board of Building Code Appeals: Each local government shall have a local Board of Building Code Appeals to act on applications for appeals as required by Section 36-105 of the Code of Virginia; or it shall enter into an agreement with the governing body of another county or municipality or with some other agency, or a State agency approved by the Virginia Department of Housing and Community Development, to act on appeals. - 116.1.1.
+Separate divisions: The local Board of Building Code Appeals may be divided into separate divisions to consider appeals relating to separate areas of regulation of the USBC.
 When separate divisions are created, the scope of each shall be clearly stated.
 The local Board of Appeals may permit appeals from a division to be submitted directly to the State Building Code Technical Review Board.
-Each division shall comply with the membership requirements and all other requirements of the Uniform Statewide Building Code relating to the local Board of Building Code Appeals.

-116.2 Membership: The local Board of Building Code Appeals shall consist of not less than five members appointed by the local government.
+Each division shall comply with the membership requirements and all other requirements of the USBC relating to the local Board of Building Code Appeals. - 116.2.
+Membership: The local Board of Building Code Appeals shall consist of at least five members appointed by the local government.
 Members may be reappointed.

-(Note: In order to provide continuity, it is recommended that the terms of local Board members be staggered so that less than half of the terms expire in any one year.)
+Note: In order to provide continuity, it is recommended that the terms of local Board members be staggered so that less than half of the terms expire in any one year.